-A homeowner's insurance is a home protection plan that covers your home in the event of accidents and thefts.
-Therefore, in the event that there is a fire or natural calamity that has affected your home and destroyed the systems or appliances in your home, the insurance will compensate you.
-Generally speaking, extended home appliance warranties can be purchased from retailers and manufacturers, while an appliance warranty always comes from a third-party home warranty company.
-Appliance insurance comes with a coverage limit and not all repair costs are always covered, but the cost savings will be significant.
+It's designed to protect against costly repair bills and provide peace of mind.
+For those without an emergency fund or who want to set it aside for other things, a home warranty can act as a shock absorber.
+Extended home appliance warranties can be purchased from retailers and manufacturers, while an appliance warranty always comes from a third-party home warranty company.
+Appliance insurance comes with a coverage limit and not all repair costs are always covered, but the cost savings can be significant.

 An extended warranty is a service agreement that covers the costs of repairing or replacing an eligible appliance when something goes wrong.
-However, routine appliance maintenance is a good idea regardless of what coverage you choose or if you opt for insurance on your primary appliances.
+However, routine appliance maintenance is always recommended regardless of what coverage you choose or if you opt for insurance on your primary appliances.
 With household appliances and vehicles, buying a warranty depends on the balance between the cost of the item and the cost of possible repairs.
 Your claim must be accepted within 24 to 48 hours and a warranty provider will arrange for a contractor to come to your home to inspect the appliance and manage repairs.

 Home warranties are renewable residential service plans that offer discounted repair and replacement services for covered appliances and home systems.
 Keep reading to learn more about extended warranties for appliances and how they compare to appliance insurance.
-One of the biggest drawbacks of an extended warranty is that they don't cover accidents, a common cause of appliance repair.
+One of the biggest drawbacks of an extended warranty is that they don't cover accidents, which are a common cause of appliance repair.
 However, you can continue to protect your appliances with a home warranty package that includes the appliances of your choice.